k2view-academy/K2View-Academy/articles/demo_project/Fabric_Demo_Project/00_Fabric_demo_project_setup_guidelines.md

      > docker cp C:\<path to the file>\reports.json exago:/opt/apps/exago/bin/
      ~~~

-   * Then open the docker CLI and run the following commands to import the Demo BI dashboards and repots definition into your docker image:
+   b) Open the docker CLI and run the following commands to import the Demo BI dashboards and reports definition into your docker image:

      ~~~bash
      > cd /opt/apps/exago/bin